 This blog post is based on a talk I’m giving to a mixed group of adult and paediatric emergency physicians.
 I was asked to talk about something I thought both groups needed to know.
-I could have got stuck into the role of steroids in pre-school wheeze or antibiotics in otitis media but they can be rather dry topics to talk about over dinner.
-Instead I decided to focus on what children would want us to know…
+I could have gotten stuck into the role of steroids in pre-school wheeze or antibiotics in otitis media but they can be rather dry topics to talk about over dinner.
+Instead, I decided to focus on what children would want us to know…

 They feel pain